benjamin-firth/ican2_FE/README.md

 - Run `npm test` to view testing suite

 ### ABOUT
-This app enables users to find and save color palettes for projects.
-Users can generate random palettes, lock the colors they like, and then regenerate the colors they don't.
-Then, users can create projects and assign palettes to projects.
-Users can also delete projects and palettes.
+This app connects users who are looking for a mentee/mentor relationship.
+Users can create a profile, search through all mentors (with filters), and message each other.

 For this application, we built the backend and frontend from scratch.
-The frontend was built with React Hooks, Redux, and Sass.
-The backend was build with Node.js, Express, knex, and postgreSQL.
-Everything was tested using Jest and Enzyme.
-Fetch calls are made to our [heroku hosted API](http://palettepickerapp.herokuapp.com/api/v1/projects).
+The frontend was built with React Hooks, Redux, graphQL, and Sass.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project has a robust testing suite.

 ### Responsive Design: Mobile
 ![mobile](https://media.giphy.com/media/XfmjI6FIXWLWGkRM3q/giphy.gif)